Kingsky1t/portfolio-backend/README.md

 # portfolio-backend
 to make changes

-(1) add photo to the images folder. the photo must be in 3:2 ratio
+1. Add photo to the `./assets/images` folder (The photo must be in 3:2 ratio).

-(2) update the projects.js file and add three things
+2. Update the `data.json` file and add three things

--> name of the project
+   - name of the project.

--> url of the hosted project
+   - url of the project.

--> relative path to the image (/photo.jpg)
+   - relative path to the image folder (eg, `./photo.jpg`).